 This is the Iowa Environmental Focus.

-For more information about miscanthus, visit IowaEnvironmentalFocus.org.
+For more information about AM-PAT and other resources, visit IowaEnvironmentalFocus.org.

 From the UI Center for Global and Regional Environmental Research, I’m Jerry Schnoor.